Nonreciprocal superconducting transport and the spin Hall effect in gyrotropic structures: The Anomalous current

 \section{The Anomalous current}

 In this section, we focus on calculating the anomalous current in the lateral Josephson junction shown in Fig. \ref{fig:SetupJosephson}.

-The normal vector to the N/FI interface defines a polar vector $\vec{n}$.
-The spin-galvanic effect is allowed by symmetry.
+The N/FI interface defines a polar vector $\vec{n}$, the normal to this interface.
+Therefore, the spin-galvanic effect is allowed by symmetry.
 According to Eq. (\ref{eq:SGES}), a supercurrent can be generated, satisfying $\vec{j}\propto \vec{n}\times\vec{m}$, where $\vec{m}$ is the unit vector indicating the direction of the magnetization of the FI.
-In the geometry depicted in Fig. \ref{fig:SetupJosephson}, $\vec{n} = \vec{\hat{z}}$, and thus, to maximize the spontaneous current in the x-direction, we set $\vec{m} = \vec{\hat{y}}$.
-In this limit $\sigma_{x,z}$ do not appear in the problem and hence the Green's function necessarily satisfies $\check{g} = \sigma_{y}\check{g}\sigma_{y}$.
-In this limit the spin-swapping coefficient naturally drops out of the equation.
+In the structure depicted in Fig. \ref{fig:SetupJosephson}, $\vec{n} = \vec{\hat{z}}$, and thus, to maximize the spontaneous current in the x-direction, we set $\vec{m} = \vec{\hat{y}}$.
+In this geometry $\sigma_{x,z}$ do not appear in the problem and hence the Green's function necessarily satisfies $\check{g} = \sigma_{y}\check{g}\sigma_{y}$.
+As a result, the spin-swapping coefficient naturally drops out of the equation.